jkent/sjp/README.md

 A callback system is employed -- the start, continuation, or end of a data element is detected, the callback is triggered with information about the event.
 A stack is also used to keep track of array and object nesting.
-A bounce buffer is used for strings so they can be composed in memory from escape sequences and so incomplete utf8 codepoints will not be returned.
-The bounce buffer may be removed in a future version and instead pass data through directly.
-This would improve efficiency for non-escaped utf8 strings by removing a copy operation.

 ## Functional description